unlitcolor/unlitcolor/README.md

 ### Hellow you!

-I'm a game developer working on my own video game Nosun, a 2.5D story-driven adventure where characters are in 3D, and the backgrounds are pre-rendered.
+I am a Belgian game developer making story-driven adventures and currently working on Nosun and SILICON.

 ---
 ### 🔧Tools